b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 computer simulation).
-Here we can either say that they both (John and Peter) play equally well (we did not reject $H_{0}$) or make them play a greater number of games with each other in order to confirm that Peter consistently wins with John with the average ratio of 5 to 1.
+Here we can either say that they both (John and Peter) play equally well (we did not reject $H_{0}$) or make them play a greater number of games with each other in order to confirm that Peter consistently wins with John on average 5 to 1.

 If you want to see a graphical representation of the solution to exercise 5 take a look at the figure below.